buildplan/rsync-backup-script/README.md

 /root/.ssh/id_ed25519
 END_SSH_OPTS

-# Set RSYNC_NOATIME_ENABLED to true for a performance boost if rsync >= 3.3.0.
-Set to false for older versions (e.g., 3.2.7).
+# --- Performance ---
+# Use --noatime for a potential performance boost.
+# This requires rsync v3.3.0+ on BOTH the local and remote server.
+# If your remote server (e.g., a storage box) has an older rsync, keep this to false.
 RSYNC_NOATIME_ENABLED=false

 # The timeout in seconds for rsync operations.